Rowenta DW7180 Everlast Review

 The Rowenta Everlast performs above average across most of our metrics.
 Read on for the nitty-gritty details.

 The Everlast performs admirably in the ironing department.
 Its soleplate provides top-quality glide, and it does a great job of reducing wrinkles quickly on most materials.
 The cotton and linen settings work amazingly with no extra steam needed.
 Still, silk struggles a bit — without a burst of steam, it is difficult to get deep-set wrinkles out, but the burst of steam leaves water spots and causes the soleplate to stick, negatively affecting the smooth glide we previously mentioned.
 It is also worth noting that the nylon setting is simply too cool to remove wrinkles.
 We upped it to the silk setting, which worked just fine but caused the same wet spot issues.

 The tapered nose is excellent for getting into hard-to-reach places, rendering this the perfect steam iron for pleats, collars, and buttons.
 The water spray releases a fine mist that doesn't soak the fabric too much (except for silk and nylon) but gets it damp enough to release deep-set wrinkles.

 The Everlast performs impressively in the steam output department.
-During our testing, it released 60 grams of steam per minute, which is very impressive compared to the others in our test suite.
+During our testing, it released 60 grams of steam per minute, which is very impressive compared to the other top-ranked steam irons.